|« PreviousNext »|

 If you are using HTTPS/SSL protocol for your listeners, you might have an SSL server certificate installed on your load balancer.
 You will have to update this certificate periodically.
 For information on updating your existing SSL certificate, see Update an SSL Certificate for a Load Balancer.

 Each Elastic Load Balancing instance that you create has a unique Domain Name System (DNS) name.
 If you'd prefer to have a custom domain name instead of the load balancer DNS name, you can use Amazon Route 53 to create a custom domain name and associate it with your load balancer DNS name.
-For more information, see Use Domain Names with Elastic Load Balancing.
+For more information, see Configure Custom Domain Name for Your Load Balancer.

 The load balancer uses a special load-balancer-generated cookie to track the application instance for each request.
 After the application instance is tracked, the cookie is inserted in the response for binding subsequent requests from the same user to that application instance.
 Elastic Load Balancing allows you to configure policies to establish the duration of validity of these cookies.
 For more information about configuring policies for load-balancer-generated cookies, see Enable Duration-Based Session Stickiness.